-There are basketball courts everywhere in the world, but there are a handful legendary with history going back 50-60 years and newer must play courts so memorable they have to be included.
-Courts of the World takes a shot at identifying the top 10 outdoor streetball basketball courts.
+There are basketball courts everywhere in the world, but there are only a handful of established legendary courts and new memorable ones.
+Courts of the World identifies the top 10 outdoor streetball basketball courts.

 Rucker Park – Harlem, New York City, USA

 The court at Rucker Park is one of the most well-known in the world.
 It was started to give less-fortunate kids in Harlem an opportunity to get off the streets.
 Rucker Park was a famous proving ground for some of basketball’s greatest players of all-time.

 The likes of Kareem Abdul-Jabbar, Wilt Chamberlain, Julius “Dr. J” Erving, and Earl “The Pearl” Monroe, all played at Rucker Park, developing the skills that led each into the Basketball Hall of Fame.